 This is the second in a series of articles that will guide you through the risk assessment process as explained in Addendum A of ANSI/ASSP Z590.3-2011 (R2016), Prevention Through Design Guidelines for Addressing Occupational Hazards and Risks in Design and Redesign Processes.

-For further information and guidance on setting the scope and context of risk assessment, consult ANSI/ASSP/ISO 31000-2018, Risk Management - Guidelines and ANSI/ASSP Z690.3-2011, Risk Assessment Techniques.
+For further information and guidance on setting the scope and context of risk assessment, consult ANSI/ASSP/ISO 31000-2018, Risk Management - Guidelines and ASSP TR-31010-2020 Technical Report: Risk Management - Techniques for Safety Practitioners.